lifeisstillgood/softwaremind/docs/conceptchapters/roughideas.rst

 What will be needed will be a weighting of facts (there are some things more important than money)

+Additijally - we are rebuilding all global society - firstly away from hydro carbons and onto solar and secondly this new data infrastructure - that envelopes and guides us - with our best interests regulated and at heart

+middle class champage socialists - it's the way ahead.

 Oxford woman - privacy